octimot/StoryToolkitAI/README.md

 Currently, the only features that send data from your machine to the Internet are:
 - The StoryToolkitAI API Key check to storytoolkit.ai (only when entered in the Settings Window)
-- The Assistant, to OpenAI or storytoolkit.ai (only contexts and messages that you select and send).
+- The Assistant, to OpenAI, storytoolkit.ai or other external providers (only contexts and messages that you select and send).

 The tool also checks for updates on every start.